 OG Candy Processing Center

 - Line your boxes with big plastic bags to safely ship loose candy, or place the candy into zip-close bags.

 - Separate candy from other donated items (dental floss, travel toothpaste (1 oz), pens and mechanical pencils).

 - Separate hand-written thank you letters from candy to ensure they are not ruined in shipment (place in an envelope or separate plastic bag).

 - Fill out the Donation Form before you ship your items.

 Bite-size candy is the most-requested treat by residents of the Veterans Home in Manteno, so the Frankfort Park District is collecting it!
-Bring your leftover candy to be donated to the retired veterans to the Frankfort Park District’s Founders Community Center at 140 Oak Street.
+Bring your leftover candy to be donated to the retired veterans to the Frankfort Park District’s Founders Community Center at 140 Oak Street by November 6, 2020.
 Click here for more info.